-Build your career with an A.S. in Computer Info Technology
+A.S. in Computer Information Technology

 The Associate of Science in Computer Information Technology (CIT) includes general education courses, information technology courses, and electives, offering you a faith-based liberal arts education and degree program with a strong technology foundation.